aviumlabs/iam-learning-lab/docs/windows-virtualbox-install-guide.md

 ## Shutdown and Clone VM

-Shutdown and clone the VirtualBox VM to be able to revert to an AD baseline configuration.
+Shutdown and clone or take a snapshot of the VirtualBox VM to be able to revert to an AD baseline configuration.

 __End of Windows Installation and Configuration__